 What are the benefits of participating in a Living Learning Community?

-Being a part of an LLC will provide students with a mutual support network, offer evening events on interesting topics of specific interest to an academic discipline, promote group dinner meetings, and have programs designed to increase retention and overall academic performance.
-Some other benefits for the students are:
+Being a part of an LLC will provide the residents with a mutual support network, offer evening social events, and have programs catered to the theme of the community, designed to enhance the overall Becker College experience.
+Some other benefits for participating residents are:

 • Opportunities to develop a network of friends and meet those who share a common goal.

 • A residential setting that is an active, supportive, and exciting place in which to live and learn!